-Home schooled students are not required to participate in the state's testing program.
+Homeschooled students are not required to participate in the state's testing program.
 A.R.S. §15-745 states:

-Nothing in this article shall be construed to require the testing of children who are instructed in a home school program while they are receiving home school instruction.
+Nothing in this article shall be construed to require the testing of children who are instructed in a homeschool program while they are receiving homeschool instruction.

-- Whether the student is receiving a passing grade in each course or subject being taught.
+1. Whether the student is receiving a passing grade in each course or subject being taught.

-- Whether the student is maintaining satisfactory progress towards advancement or promotion.
+2. Whether the student is maintaining satisfactory progress towards advancement or promotion.

-A child who is instructed at home and who was previously enrolled in a school shall be ineligible to participate in interscholastic activities for the remainder of the school year during which the child was enrolled in a school.
+B. A child who is homeschooled and who was previously enrolled in a public, private or charter school shall be ineligible to participate in interscholastic activities for the remainder of the school year during which the child was enrolled in a school.

 Once the required Affidavit of Intent and proof of age and identity are received in this office, a date-stamped copy of the affidavit will be sent to you.
-The date stamp on the copy is proof that your child has been enrolled in home schooling and that the affidavit has been filed with the Pima County School Superintendent's Office.
+The date stamp on the copy is proof that your child has been enrolled in homeschooling and that the affidavit has been filed with the Pima County School Superintendent's Office.
 You will want to keep this affidavit, even after your child enters the public school system, so you'll have a record of your child's education.
 If you need another copy of the Affidavit of Intent you will need to request a duplicate affidavit by mail.
 Only the parent(s) or guardian(s) named on the affidavit may receive a copy of the affidavit.
 If a non-custodial parent or parent whose name does not appear on the affidavit is requesting a copy of the affidavit, then the person must prove that he/she is the parent/legal guardian of the child.
 (A copy of the child's birth certificate or divorce papers showing that the person has a right to the child's educational information is required.)
 The parent/guardian who filled out the affidavit will be notified that another person has made a request for a copy of the affidavit and will have the right to refuse a copy to the other person if the parent can show legal proof that the other person's rights have been legally severed.

 None required by law.

-A.R.S. §15-763 requires districts and charter schools which receive federal money for special education services for home schooled or parentally placed private schooled students to provide special education services to both groups in the same manner.
+A.R.S. §15-763 requires districts and charter schools which receive federal money for special education services for homeschooled or parentally placed private schooled students to provide special education services to both groups in the same manner.
 Call your school district to find out specifically what services your child might be entitled to and how they might be provided.

 Grade level placement of home schooled students upon re-enrollment in public school is dependent upon school district policy and usually includes parental input.
 The policies of any public school district can and should be reviewed by the parent/legal guardian prior to removing the child from school.
 A.R.S. §15-745 states:

-- A child who enrolls in a kindergarten program or grades one through twelve after receiving instruction in a home school program shall be tested pursuant to this article in order to determine the appropriate grade level for the educational placement of the child.
+- A child who enrolls in a kindergarten program or grades one through twelve after receiving instruction in a homeschool program shall be tested pursuant to this article in order to determine the appropriate grade level for the educational placement of the child.

-Unless otherwise exempted in A.R.S. §15-802 or A.R.S. §15-803, a parent of a child between six (6) and sixteen (16) years of age or person who has custody of a child, who does not provide instruction in a home school and who fails to enroll or fails to ensure that the child attends a public, private, or charter school pursuant to these sections is guilty of a class 3 misdemeanor.
-A parent who fails to comply with the duty to file an Affidavit of Intent to provide instruction in a home school is guilty of a petty offense.
+Unless otherwise exempted in A.R.S. §15-802 or A.R.S. §15-803, a parent of a child between six (6) and sixteen (16) years of age or person who has custody of a child, who does not provide instruction in a homeschool and who fails to enroll or fails to ensure that the child attends a public, private, or charter school pursuant to these sections is guilty of a class 3 misdemeanor.
+A parent who fails to comply with the duty to file an Affidavit of Intent to provide instruction in a homeschool is guilty of a petty offense.